<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3789014914652380&amp;ev=PageView&amp;noscript=1">

 1. Kitchen Remodeling

-Full kitchen remodeling projects that require the area to be gutted and rebuilt usually add some value to your home, but you can greatly increase the resale value by as much as 102 percent with projects that are slightly smaller than a full remodel.
-You can completely revamp the look of your kitchen by replacing cabinet doors, countertops, appliances, and sinks with new products for about two thirds the cost of a full kitchen rebuild.
+Full kitchen remodeling projects that require the area to be gutted and rebuilt usually add some value to your home.
+Still, you can greatly increase the resale value by as much as 102 percent with projects that are slightly smaller than a full remodel.
+You can completely revamp the look of your kitchen by replacing cabinet doors, countertops, appliances, and sinks with new products for about two-thirds the cost of a full kitchen rebuild.
 It is wise to spend no more than about 20 percent of your home’s total value when remodeling your kitchen because any spending beyond this will not be compensated by the resale value.

 2. Bathroom Renovation